ghwinter/axiom/docs/en-us/foundations.md

 ### 5.7 The Runtime Is a Physical-Layer Implementation Use Case and Is Replaceable
 From T6 / §5.4: the runtime intrudes on **instance-layer** details and does not touch the abstraction-layer topology; it is a **replaceable solution library (carrier API) + the realization of physical timing/causality** for "how values flow across connections," and is itself replaceable.
 A carrier can be plugged in by implementing the `Carrier` trait without changing the topology, giving the physical layer extensibility.
 See `../en-us/runtime.md`.

-### 5.8 Semantic Downgrade: Blueprints Only Declare Abstract Data Flow (FlowKind Moved Out of the Blueprint)
+### 5.8 Semantic Annotation: Blueprints Only Declare Abstract Data Flow (FlowKind Is an Optional Abstract-Layer Annotation)
-From §5.4 / T4: the old Data/Control/Observe three-way semantics are **removed from blueprints**—they are not semantics of the abstraction layer but attributes of the physical-layer carrier:
+From §5.4 / T4: the old Data/Control/Observe three-way semantics are **not blueprint construction primitives** (`flow_kind` is optional, `None` = no annotation), but **remain optional abstract-layer semantic annotations** describing how the receiver interprets a value — **not attributes of the physical-layer carrier** (the physical layer treats all values uniformly as value-flowing-through-structure; see `../internal/axiom-conventions.md` §2):
-- There is no "dropping" in memory/CPU: Observe is merely the physical layer deciding how much to look at and whether to look at all; Data and Control are both **data changes at an address**;
+- There is no "dropping" in memory/CPU: Observe is merely the physical layer deciding how much to look at and whether to look at all; a "control" value, an "observe" value, a "data" value are physically **the same thing** — one thread writes bytes to an address, another reads them;
-- Dropping/blocking/synchronous/asynchronous **are all physical-layer choices**; they are not blueprint semantics.
+- Dropping/blocking/synchronous/asynchronous **are all physical-layer choices (transport-step / carrier semantics)**; they are not blueprint semantics.
+- FlowKind, when annotated, carries **materialization preferences** (Observe → suggests non-blocking/Dropping carrier + independent thread; Control → suggests Dropping/Latest) — these are **derivatives of semantics → carrier selection**, not new physical mechanisms.
 Swapping the carrier for the same blueprint changes the "dropping/blocking/synchronous" behavior; this is "deployment-time physics"—the blueprint declares structure, the carrier declares behavior, and the two are matched through the carrier contract.

-### 5.9 What "runtime modification" acts on, and its boundary: loadable slots
+### 5.9 What "runtime modification" acts on, and its boundary: loadable typed holes
 Split "topology / dynamic" into three objects that must **not be conflated**:
 1. **Shape** (interface pairs / edge types, T1 dual pairing): fixed at compile time; **cannot** change at runtime;
-2. **Occupancy / content** (which implementation fills a slot, which edge is activated): **can** change at runtime — this is exactly what plugin loading, driver hot-plug, `dlopen`, and WASM loading do;
+2. **Filling / content** (which implementation fills a typed hole, which edge is activated): **can** change at runtime — this is exactly what plugin loading, driver hot-plug, `dlopen`, and WASM loading do;
 3. **Instance cardinality** (how many instances, which devices exist now): **can** change at runtime — hot-plug, connection pools, elasticity.

 **The device tree / driver model is the archetype**: the tree's **schema** (kinds of nodes, interfaces, ABI) is compile-time fixed; the tree's **instance** (current device nodes, which drivers are bound) changes at runtime.
-A new driver = a node filling an **already-existing interface slot**.
+A new driver = a node filling an **already-existing interface typed hole**.
 The driver must obey fixed calling conventions / ABI / interfaces — **because interfaces, addresses, and protocols are fixed, "dynamic" loading is possible**.

 Therefore, the **precise meaning** of "runtime topology modification" in axiom is:

 > **Replacement and activation of content / instances under a closed interface (the dual-paired types of T1 + the behavioral contract of T5).**

 Runtime freedom over structure is **parameterized** by "the target interface must already be compile-time fixed"; it cannot cross that interface — that is the wall.
-Consequently, software with plugins / loading still has a **static host graph** — it merely declares several **loadable slots**: the mouth (ABI / protocol) is fixed, and the occupant is changeable at runtime.
+Consequently, software with plugins / loading still has a **static host graph** — it merely declares several **loadable typed holes**: the mouth (ABI / protocol) is fixed, and the inhabitant is changeable at runtime.
 The dynamic boundary (type erasure / FFI / WASM / interpreter) is **localized** to where compile-time-unknown content enters, and the dynamic tax is paid only at that seam, without dragging the whole graph into dynamism (connecting to T9 / T7 and §5.5).

 > **One sentence**: runtime "modification" is not in tension with static typing — it is precisely the process of "substituting content inside a compile-time-fixed interface / ABI envelope"; **because the interface is fixed, the dynamism is possible**.